Next course commencing: Thursday, 31 January 2019

 5: Irish Property Records

 Only two country-wide 19th-century census substitutes exist, Griffith’s Valuation and the Tithe Books.
-Here they are examined them in detail and research approaches are outlined.
+Here they are examined in detail and research approaches are outlined.

 6: Revision of Major Sources